-The parties did meet within thirty (30) days of delivery to the Board of Education of a strategic plan, but in no event later than April 15, 2021, to negotiate Final Disengagement Goal(s) for the 2021-2022 School Year, after the completion of the planning process described above.
-The parties will also negotiate additional Key Performance Indicators ("KPIs") in the Strategic Plan through the 2025-2026 school year.
+The parties will meet within thirty (30) days of delivery to the Board of Education of a strategic plan, but in no event later than March 31, 2021, to negotiate the applicable Interim Performance Benchmark(s) and Final Disengagement Goal(s) for the 2021-2022 School Year, after the completion of the planning process described above.

-The parties have negotiated objective Strategic Plan Final Disengagement Goals for the 2022-2023 School Year based on the reasonable projected number of necessary bilingual positions, if any, that will not be filled in the District (as measured on Basic Educational Data System ("BEDS") Day for the 2022-2023 school year) by teachers or other Special Education Providers who are both certified in New York State and bilingual in Spanish, as defined above.
+The parties will negotiate an objective Interim Performance Benchmark(s) and Final Disengagement Goal(s) for the 2021-2022 School Year based on the reasonable projected number of necessary bilingual positions, if any, that will not be filled in the District (as measured on Basic Educational Data System ("BEDS") Day for the 2025-2026 school year) by teachers or other Special Education Providers who are both certified in New York State and bilingual in Spanish, as defined above.